syncfusion-content/maui-docs/MAUI/ImageEditor/toolbar-customization.md

 ## Toolbar Orientation

-To customize the layout of toolbars to achieve the desired design by using the `Orientation` property in the `ImageEditorToolbar` class.
+The toolbar orientation can be changed to achieve the desired design by using the `Orientation` property in the `ImageEditorToolbar` class.
 The default value is `ToolbarOrientation.Horizontal`.

-For example, you can set the header toolbar to a vertical orientation:
+For example, you can set the toolbar to a vertical orientation:

 {% tabs %}

 {% highlight C# %}

 SfImageEditor imageEditor = new SfImageEditor();
-imageEditor.Source = ImageSource.FromFile("image4.png");
+imageEditor.Source = ImageSource.FromFile("image.png");
-var headerToolbar = imageEditor.Toolbars[0];
+ImageEditorToolbar headerToolbar = imageEditor.Toolbars[0];
 headerToolbar.Orientaion = ToolbarOrientation.Vertical;

 {% endhighlight %}